jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/html-has-lang.md

 # html-has-lang

 <html> elements must have the lang prop.
-This rule is largely superseded by the [`lang` rule](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y/blob/master/docs/rules/lang.md).
+This rule is largely superseded by the <a href="https://github.com/jsx-eslint/eslint-plugin-jsx-a11y/blob/master/docs/rules/lang.md"><code>lang</code> rule</a>.

 ## Rule details